sacettinsahin/sacettinsahin/README.md

 <h1 align="center">Hi 👋, I'm Sacettin.</h1>
-<h4 align="center">Hello,
-I'm Sacettin.
-I am a highly motivated software developer.
+<h4 align="center"> I am a highly motivated software developer.
 I describe myself as a lifetime learner.
 I believe that I am a determined person and I think this is essential for success.
 My strongest ability is to learn on my own and quickly.
 I've made it a habit and a hobby to improve my skills and learn new things.
 It is impossible for me to express in words the pleasure of learning something new every day.

  I have mainly worked on web projects.
 In my current job, I mostly work as a Front End Developer.
 I have experience in React and Angular frameworks.
 I have developed projects with most of the popular UI Libraries.
 I can work with APIs and create projects in line with needs.
 On the server side, I developed Node.js projects.
 I used the Express.js framework in these projects.</h4> <br>
 <img align="right" width=400 alt="Coding" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif"